Why Rural Emergency Physicians Should Consider Board Certification

 The American Board of Physician Specialties® (ABPS), through its Member Board, the Board of Certification in Emergency Medicine (BCEM), offers an ideal solution for rural ER departments seeking qualified physicians with ER experience.
 The BCEM gives experienced physicians trained in primary specialties, such as family medicine, internal medicine, or pediatrics, the opportunity to demonstrate their proficiency at providing high-level emergency care.
 The supply of BCEM eligible physicians is increasing as post-primary care residency graduate training programs in emergency medicine are becoming more common across the United States.
 These programs have more than doubled in the past 5 years.

-BCEM certification, therefore, benefits rural hospitals and their ER departments as well as primary care physicians.
+BCEM certification benefits rural hospitals and their ER departments as well as primary care physicians.
+BCEM certification is a symbol of medical excellence that builds patient trust and boosts a hospital’s reputation.
+For rural hospital managers, prioritizing respected practitioners like BCEM Diplomates can enhance the facility’s prestige, ensuring patients receive the quality care they deserve.
 As a career investment, BCEM certification positions doctors as leaders in the healthcare community, expands their opportunities for career advancement, increases their job mobility, and provides them opportunities to share best practices and establish valuable networking contacts.